Just as the list of massage properties is almost endless, so is the different forms of massage.

 Swedish massage, otherwise known as the “Ling System” was developed by Per Henrik in the early nineteenth century.
 He split up some of the ancient massage movement into specific techniques, analyzed them, and explained why they were used.

-It consists of an “all over” body massage, designed to assist blood circulation, lymphatic drainage and to manipulate the soft tissues.
+It consists of an “all over” body massage, designed to assist blood circulation, lymphatic drainage, and myofascial release to manipulate the soft tissues.
 The effect is a pleasantly relaxing massage experience for the recipient.

 This is a more specialized form of massage treatment used for a muscular problem or injury.